About: Enzalutamide (Xtandi®)

 How to Take Enzalutamide

-Enzalutamide is given as a capsule taken once a day, preferably at the same time each day, with or without food.
-Take the capsules whole.
+Enzalutamide is given as a capsule or tablet taken once a day, preferably at the same time each day, with or without food.
+Take the capsules or tablets whole.
 Do not break, open, or chew them.

 If you miss a dose at your regular dose time, take it as soon as you remember that day.
 If you miss your daily dose, take the prescribed dose at your regular time the next day.
 Do not take 2 doses at once to make up for a missed dose.